Elden Ring keepsake | best starter gift to choose and why | Radio Times

 Which Elden Ring keepsake should you choose?
 Read our thoughts here.

+The hotly-anticipated Elden Ring is now upon us and we are finally able to embark on what looks to be a pretty epic game.

 One of the first decisions you'll be forced to make in Elden Ring is which starter gift you want to receive.
-There are nine Elden Ring keepsakes to choose from at this point, with each one having its own unique benefits.
+There are nine Elden Ring keepsakes to choose from during character creation, with each one having its own unique benefits.

+Though this isn’t a make-or-break choice given that most of Elden Ring’s keepsakes are consumable gifts set to disappear after one use, it would certainly be wise to give a bit of consideration to the decision as it could massively help you at the start of the game.

 Returning players of FromSoftware's Dark Souls games will remember that there was a similar mechanic in that series, but they used to be called 'grave gifts' rather than keepsakes.